 - Exclusions: Items received via influencer networks, as gifts, or purchased via gift cards do NOT count against the dollar value

-List-making has been one of the ways that I’ve been successfully navigating this Low Buy.
-The below items are products that piqued my interest over the last three months:
+List-making has been one of the ways that I’ve been trying to navigate this Beauty Low Buy.
+The below items are products that intrigued me:

 Anastasia Beverly Hills x Alyssa Edwards Eyeshadow Palette